New Jersey companies that need to hire should consider conducting background checks on their prospective employees.

 How long it might take to complete a background check will depend on how you go about conducting it.
 If you choose to try a do-it-yourself approach by sending requests to multiple state agencies, past employers, and educational institutions, the process can take several weeks.

-In a tight labor market, most employers cannot afford to deal with NJ background check delays.
+In a tight labor market, most employers cannot afford to deal with background check delays.
 Needing to make fully informed hiring decisions quickly is another good reason to partner with iprospectcheck.
 Because of our resources and advanced research abilities, we can return background check reports in as little as a few hours.

 iprospectcheck: Your Trusted Partner for Fast, Accurate, Compliant New Jersey Background Checks

-Conducting New Jersey pre-employment background checks should be a key part of your hiring process.
+Conducting pre-employment background checks should be a key part of your hiring process.
 Background checks can help you to reduce the risk of liability and protect the safety of your employees and customers.

 At iprospectcheck, we have extensive access to resources and the skills needed to return accurate, current, FCRA-compliant background check reports quickly to our clients in New Jersey.